Submission Call: Why Do We Feed the Holy?

 I want to manage my reactions to political and social stressors.
 It’s crucial to stay centered.
 If I control my thinking and raging emotions, perhaps I can spread peace rather than rage.
 It’s crucial to love and love fiercely.
 Build community.
 Be a beacon.
 Anger and disappointment are signs of grief.
 I need to be gentle with myself and others as I move through the grief.
 Burying the concerns isn’t healthy.
 I can’t turn my head or reframe someone’s faulty thinking.
 I can only monitor my own thinking.

 What it comes down to is " feeding the holy.”
-In addition to what Martin Prechtel teaches, feeding the holy for me involves doing what brings me joy.
+In addition to what Martin Prechtel teaches, feeding the holy includes doing what brings joy.
 I found an excellent blog post by Jamie Wheal, “Are You Feeding the Holy?”
 (The Flow Genome Project, January 25, 2020), on how to stay sane when the world seems to be falling apart.

 Many of us may be more familiar with the Cherokee parable of the two wolves.
 Do we feed the wolf of anger or the wolf of joy?
 The one we feed will prevail.

-To feed the holy, I want to restore my spiritual connection to the healing power of nature.
-I am a part of nature, not apart from her.
-The joy I seek involves deepening this relationship and celebrating the life force that birthed me.
+To feed the holy, we can restore our spiritual connection to the healing power of nature.
+We are a part of nature, not apart from her.
+Deepening this relationship and celebrating the life force that birthed us is joyful.
 Prechtel’s teachings are deep, but he says that this connection is healing and restorative, even healing depression.

 If we feed the holy, we increase our radiance, which will have a positive effect on others.
 Smiling has a better effect on people than frowning does.

 Just as we celebrate nature, we love ourselves.
 It isn’t selfish for us to nurture ourselves and to do self-care.
 If we replenish our spirits, we can spread that joy to others.
 A dry well cannot quench thirst.
-Self-care is essential.
-If I hadn’t taken charge of my recovery from depression, I am not certain what the outcome would have been.
-My self-care mainly included talk therapy, meds, warm baths, poetry, meditations, and music, particularly instrumental music, chanting, and sound healing.
-Dr. J. Thompson’s Brainwave Suite and other sound healing albums helped rewire my brain.
+Self-care is essential, especially now.

 Please submit to FEED THE HOLY.
 What you submit can cover a range of topics related to what you consider sacred.
 These are fraught times.
 Share positive energy and help people achieve peace of mind and heart.
 What brings you joy?
 How do you feed the holy or sacred in your life or community?
 How do you nurture love and kindness?
 What is it like to be human in this world?
 How and why do we suffer?
 How and why do we grieve?
 How do we heal?
 How do we honor nature?
 Others?
 Ourselves?
 The topic is broad and nuanced.